xintao2017/assignment_x/README.md

 to find the Shortest/Correct path by calculating of the paths.
 The Two solutions are either use computing resources or consuming Memory resources.

-In the implementation, I did save the Path To Root while reading the Config File, as the Questions states, it would be a normal size House.
+In the "assignment" implementation, I did save the Path To Root while reading the Config File, as the Questions states, it would be a normal size House.
+Under "alternative1", it is implemented with BFS.

 ### Bonus #1